unraid/docs/docs/unraid-os/system-administration/maintain-and-update/changing-the-flash-device.md

 :::tip Rules of thumb for replacement

-- Avoid auction sites and unknown sellers by buying USB drives from reputable retailers.
+- Buy USB drives from reputable retailers and avoid auction sites and unknown sellers.
 - Avoid second-hand or previously used drives.
 - Test the new drive on your server before transferring your license.
-- Be cautious with well-known brands, as counterfeit products are common.
+- Be cautious of counterfeit products, even from well-known brands.

    :::note
    The [forum announcement on counterfeit SanDisk drives](https://forums.unraid.net/topic/119052-psa-on-sandisk-usbs/) from January 2022 confirms SanDisk is not recommended due to counterfeit devices and manufacturing changes resulting in non-unique GUIDs.
 This affects both counterfeit and legitimate SanDisk drives.